GWR 3200 Class: Background

 The GWR absorbed the Cambrian Railways in 1923, but, with the Cambrian main line being lightly built, permanent way restrictions debarred the use of heavier locomotives.
 This meant that only a few classes of GWR locomotive were allowed to run over it, including the Duke Class.
 However, by the 1930s the Duke class engines were past their estimated life, and in particular the frames were in poor condition.
 At the same time the heavier Bulldog Class was becoming redundant and being withdrawn, and later members of this class had an improved straight topped frame design.

 Construction

 In December 1929, Duke No.3265 Tre Pol and Pen was withdrawn, and the cab and other above-frame fittings together with a spare Duke boiler and smokebox, were fitted to the straight-topped frames of Bulldog no. 3365 Charles Grey Mott.
 The rebuilt locomotive was given the name and number of the Duke.
 This resulted in an engine with stronger frames which could still be used on yellow weight restricted routes.

 The conversion was a success and from 1936 twenty-nine "new" locomotives were constructed from the relevant components of withdrawn Dukes and Bulldogs.
 The classification of the rebuilds as "new" locomotives had advantages in the railway's accounts, and they were given new numbers in the 32xx series (3200–3228).
-A further eleven conversions were scheduled, but the onset of World War II brought a halt to the program.
+A further eleven conversions were scheduled, but the onset of World War II brought a halt to the programme.